-The southland's slow economic recovery, legal challenges to the long-standing and charter-mandated General Fund Transfer from Glendale Water & Power, low investment returns for CalPERS have all combined to make these past few years some of the most difficult years for budgeting in recent history.
-However, the managers and staff from each department, as well as the City Council, have pressed on despite these challenges, and have performed their service in a professional and constructive manner.
-The focus clearly remains on developing a structurally balanced financial plan that best serves the diverse community - carefully weighing the community's myriad of needs with limited resources.
+The southland's slow economic recovery, legal challenges to the long-standing and charter-mandated General Fund Transfer from Glendale Water & Power, escalating pension rates, and the State's imprudent efforts to address its budget deficit by claiming for itself billions of dollars in repayments owed to cities by their own Redevelopment Agencies, have all combined to make these past few years some of the most difficult for budgeting in recent history.
+However, the managers and staff from each department, as well as the City Council, have pressed on.
+In spite of the difficulty involved in preparing this budget, they have approached challenges in a professional and constructive manner.
+The City's focus clearly remains on developing a structurally balanced financial plan that best serves the needs of the diverse community.
+Through the vision of the Glendale City Council, the City is able to balance new growth while preserving a rich and honored heritage.